raycast/utils/docs/utils-reference/react-hooks/useCachedPromise.md

 ## Mutation and Optimistic Updates

-In an optimistic update, the UI behaves as though a change was successfullycompleted before receiving confirmation from the server that it actually was - it is being optimistic that it will eventually get the confirmation rather than an error.
+In an optimistic update, the UI behaves as though a change was successfully completed before receiving confirmation from the server that it was - it is optimistic that it will eventually get the confirmation rather than an error.
 This allows for a more responsive user experience.

-You can specify an `optimisticUpdate` function to mutate the data in order to reflect the change introduced by the asynchronous update.
+You can specify an `optimisticUpdate` function to mutate the data to reflect the change introduced by the asynchronous update.

 When doing so, you can specify a `rollbackOnError` function to mutate back the data if the asynchronous update fails.
-If not specified, the data will be automatically rolled back to its previous value (before the optimistic update).
+If not set, the data will be automatically rolled back to its previous value (before the optimistic update).

 ```tsx
 import { Detail, ActionPanel, Action, showToast, Toast } from "@raycast/api";